ICB-DCM/parPE/README.md

 No extensive full-text documentation is available yet.
 See `*/examples` and `*/tests` for usage examples.
 Little documentation is available in `doc` and among github issues.

+## FAQ

+Q: The program is killed due to memory exhaustion, what should I do?

+A: When running with MPI, the master process (rank 0) is consuming more memory than the others.
+Consider reserving more memory for this one.
+For LoadLeveler, this can be done conveniently via `#@ first_node_tasks`.